joshuasommerfeld/klaxons-at-dawn/README.md

 2. Another player sacrifices themselves for them.

 Once the final escalation occurs, each player is allowed two scenes.
-All PCs should either have made it to the destination or died by this time.
+All PCs should either have made it to the destination or have died by this time.

 # Character Creation